mauricechiodo/eim-case-studies/course/crypto/dylannist.md

 Despite providing documentation on the method for selecting new ${P}$ and ${Q}$ for the algorithm, the group conducting the review were unable to find evidence that anyone had made use of this option "not even organizations with a lot of cryptographic expertise."

+# Aftermath
+The suspicion around the Dual EC DRBG casts some doubt over the trustworthiness of NIST's other proceedings.
+Although the relevant individuals claimed to also be unaware as to the origins of the parameters in the algorithm and whether or not there does exist a back door, the willingness of some of these individuals to blindly follow orders from the NSA is alarming.
+Despite some people attempting to raise issues with the flaws in their work, it took nearly 10 years (and a large scale leak of NSA documents, some heavily suggesting a backdoored technology in NIST's repertory, followed by public outrage) before the recommendation was withdrawn.
+This specific algorithm had a very obvious flaw and it could be spotted by the public, but NIST has published a large collection of other cryptographic algorithms and technologies, any of which could have more subtle vulnerabilities which have also been kept quiet by ties to the NSA.